Connect with others who understand.

 Written by Dawn Ferchak

-Your rheumatologist is the best resource for managing the side effects of your RA treatments.
-They can provide medical advice based on your RA symptoms and your other medical conditions.
-However, you can take steps to help care for your hair and prevent or manage hair loss while taking methotrexate.
+However, there are some steps you can take to help care for your hair and prevent or manage hair loss while taking methotrexate.

 Caring for Your Hair While on Methotrexate